ExtendRealityLtd/VRTK/README.md

   to start using and press again to stop using.
 This allows multiple objects to be put into their Using state at the same time as also demonstrated in this example scene.

+  * **014_Controller_SnappingObjectsOnGrab:** A scene with a selection of objects that can be grabbed and upon grabbing them they snap to a specific rotation on the controller.
+For instance, the gun object is always snapped into a rotation where it looks as if the controller is holding a gun correctly regardless of position and rotation of the gun object before it is picked up.
+The controller models are turned off on grab as this creates the desired effect as sometimes the object may clip the controller model and look bad.

 ## Contributing